icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 icrc72_get_broadcaster_stats : () -> (BroadcasterStats) query;
 ```

-A future standard to be published under ICRC-92 will define canonical and generally used configurations for ICRC-72 canisters that implementors SHOULD implement unless they have devised an alternative schema for good reasons.
+A future standard to be published under ICRC-92 will define canonical and generally used statistics for ICRC-72 canisters that implementors SHOULD implement unless they have devised an alternative schema for good reasons.

 ## Subscriber Canister